Secure Static Website Using Amazon S3, CloudFront, Route53, and Certificate Manager

 This is caused by CloudFront confirming the ETag of the resource before applying any updates.
 ETag is essentially a “version”, and AWS is rejecting any requests that are trying to update any version but the “latest”.

-This error will occur when the state of the ETag gets out of sync between the Pulumi Service and AWS.
-(Which can happen when inspecting the CloudFront distribution in the AWS console.)
+This error will occur when the state of the ETag gets out of sync between Pulumi Cloud and AWS.
+(This can happen when inspecting the CloudFront distribution in the AWS console.)

 You can fix this by running